h2oai/steam/docs/Projects.rst

 -  Deploy the model

-    **Note**: The Models page lists models in alphabetical order and shows five models per page.
+    **Note**: The Models page lists models in alphabetical order and shows up to five models per page.
 If your project includes more than five models, use the forward and back arrows at the bottom of the page to view more models.